 What is the minimum credit score to buy a house?

-VA loans are a great option for veterans with low credit scores.
-Compared to other loan types, VA loans have one of the lowest home minimum credit score requirements and, unlike FHA loans, don’t ask for a bigger down payment if you have low credit.
+VA loans are a great option for veterans and active-duty service members who have low credit scores.
+Compared to other types of loans, VA loans have one of the lowest minimum credit score requirement and, unlike FHA loans, don’t automatically require a bigger down payment if you have low credit.

 Can you get a VA loan with no credit?